 She scored a stunning winner against Spain in the quarter-final to send the Lionesses hurtling towards the title and started all six of the games for Sarina Wiegman's side.

 Stanway first cut her teeth with the senior team when she was the youngest outfield player in England’s 2019 World Cup squad, but by then she had already accumulated plenty of experience of the biggest stage courtesy of a stellar period in England’s development teams.

-The Manchester City schemer helped the Young Lionesses reach the quarter finals of the WU17s World Cup in 2016 before starring for the WU20s as they won bronze in France in 2018.
+The former Manchester City schemer helped the Young Lionesses reach the quarter finals of the WU17s World Cup in 2016 before starring for the WU20s as they won bronze in France in 2018.
 Stanway had also captained the WU19s to third place in the EUROs just a few months earlier.